josmos/bioportainer/README.md

  Parameters:

- same as run positional arguments are type SampleList threads:override the number of cpus for the container specified in configfile (optional)
+ same as run (positional arguments are of type SampleList)

+ threads:override the number of cpus for the container specified in configfile (optional)

  Return: